TurboSource-Marialis/machtiani/README.md

 - [x] Separate command for sending edited markdown (don't wrap # User) (completed with commit 5a69231d4b48b6cd8c1b1e3b54a1b57c3d295a74).
 - [x] Return list of files used in response with `--mode commit`
 - [x] machtiani.ignore
+- [ ] Auto-save results in `.machtiani/chat/`.
+Should name the same if passing filename as --markdown.
+- [ ] Auto-generate an appropriate file name for generated markdown.